Kurento/kurento/source/dev/dev_guide.rst

 Clean your system
 ~~~~~~~~~~~~~~~~~

 To leave the system in a clean state, remove all KMS packages and related development libraries.
 Run this command and, for each prompted question, visualize the packages that are going to be uninstalled and press Enter if you agree.
-This command is used on a daily basis by the development team at Kurento with the option ``--yes`` -which makes the process automatic-, so if should be fairly safe to use.
+This command is used on a daily basis by the development team at Kurento with the option ``--yes`` (which makes the process automatic and unattended), so it should be fairly safe to use.
 However we don't know what is the configuration of your particular system, and running in manual mode is the safest bet in order to avoid uninstalling any unexpected package.

 Run: